-(a) On May 15, 2006 (the "Closing Date"), Operating, as borrower, Group and certain of Operating's direct and indirect subsidiaries, as guarantors, entered into a Credit and Guaranty Agreement (the "Credit and Guaranty Agreement") with certain lenders named therein as lenders, Goldman Sachs Credit Partners L.P. ("GSCP") and Bear, Stearns & Co.
+On May 15, 2006 (the "Closing Date"), Operating, as borrower, Group and certain of Operating's direct and indirect subsidiaries, as guarantors, entered into a Credit and Guaranty Agreement (the "Credit and Guaranty Agreement") with certain lenders named therein as lenders, Goldman Sachs Credit Partners L.P. ("GSCP") and Bear, Stearns & Co.
 Inc. as joint lead arrangers and joint bookrunners, GSCP as administrative agent and collateral agent, Bear Stearns Corporate Lending Inc. as syndication agent and Wachovia Bank, National Association as documentation agent.

-The total amount of the term loan (the "Term Loan") borrowed by Operating under the Credit and Guaranty Agreement (the "Agreement") on the Closing Date was \$285.0 million.
-Prior to September 12, 2006, borrowings under the Credit and Guaranty Agreement bore interest, at the Company's option, at the base rate plus a margin of 1.25% or at LIBOR plus a margin of 2.25% per annum.
-As of September 12, 2006, borrowings bear interest, at the Company's option, at the base rate plus a margin of 0.75% or at LIBOR plus a margin of 1.75% per annum, payable quarterly.
-All borrowings will mature on the seventh anniversary of the Closing Date.
-Operating used the proceeds of the Term Loan and cash on hand to repurchase all \$275.0 million aggregate principal amount of its 9 3/4% Senior Subordinated Notes due 2014 (the "9 3/4% Senior Subordinated Notes") pursuant to its previously announced tender offer and consent solicitation and to pay accrued interest of \$10.6 million and related premium, tender fees and other expenses of \$13.3 million.
+The total amount of the term loan (the "Term Loan") borrowed by Operating under the Credit and Guaranty Agreement on the Closing Date was \$285.0 million.
+Borrowings bear interest, at the Company's option, at the base rate plus a margin of 0.75% or at LIBOR plus a margin of 1.75% per annum, payable quarterly.
+All borrowings will mature on May 15, 2013.

-Group is required to make the following principal payments: (i) 1% of the original principal balance of the Term Loan on a quarterly basis and (ii) an amount equal to excess cash flow, as defined in the Agreement, for each fiscal year.
-In fiscal 2006, the Company made \$85.0 million of aggregate voluntary prepayments, which are in excess of the required principal payments.
+The Company is required to make the following annual principal payments: (i) 1% of the original principal balance of the Term Loan due quarterly and (ii) an amount equal to 50% of excess cash flow, as defined in the agreement, due within 90 days of the fiscal year-end.
+The Company made aggregate voluntary prepayments of \$85.0 and \$75.0 million in fiscal 2006 and 2007, respectively.
+Aggregate voluntary prepayments are in excess of the required principal payments.